technicated/swift-evolution/proposals/YYYY-variadic-generics.md

   return { a in { b in [...] f(a, b, [...], n) }
 }
 ```
-This example is interesting because a generic `curry` function
+This example is interesting because a generic `curry` function would have to be kind of recursive.
+While writing this document I'm really not sure if Variadic Generics alone can be used to create such a complex function.
+\
 \
 Reference: [Curry Library @ thoughtbot/Curry](https://github.com/thoughtbot/Curry)